danielamartinezli/wine_classification/README.md

 # wine
-evaluating different model prediction to classify wine class
+Evaluating different model prediction to classify wine

 ### Overview
 With a global population growing and the challenges climate change brings, guaranteeing food security becomes a key factor for the stability of any country.
 Two of the dimensions of [food security](https://www.worldbank.org/en/topic/agriculture/brief/food-security-update/what-is-food-security) are: a) Physical Availability, which is determined by the level of food production, stock levels and net trade, and b) Stability: adequate access to food on a periodic basis, where adverse weather conditions, political instability, or economic factors (unemployment, rising food prices) may have an impact on the food security status.

 Due to the increased amount of extreme weather events and changes in the weather conditions as a consequence of climate change, it is imperative to plan for the future based on predictions that can be established in the present.